George W. Albright

 After he was emancipated from slavery, Albright worked as a field hand.
-His father, who was sold to an owner in Texas shortly before the American Civil War, joined the Union Army, and was killed at the Battle of Vicksburg in Mississippi.
+His father, who was sold to an owner in Texas shortly before the American Civil War, joined the Union Army and was killed at the Battle of Vicksburg in Mississippi.
 During the War, Albright was a member of the Union League, which promoted loyalty to the Republican Party and spread news of the Emancipation Proclamation among still enslaved people.
 After the war, he attended a school run by Sheriff Nelson Gill.

 Albright married a white teacher and became a teacher himself.
 When he narrowly escaped with his life in a confrontation with Klansmen, Albright moved to Chicago, Kansas, and later Colorado.
-In 1937, in an interview with the communist Daily Worker newspaper, he hailed Communist Party USA for nominating a Black man, James W. Ford, for the vice-presidency in the 1936 presidential election.
+In 1937, in an interview with the communist Daily Worker newspaper, he hailed the Communist Party USA for nominating a Black man, James W. Ford, for the vice-presidency in the 1936 presidential election.

-In 2021, DeeDee Baldwin, a research librarian heading the Against All Odds archival history effort on African American legislators in Mississippi during and after the Reconstruction era and one of Albright's ancestors were part of a recorded talk and slide presentation.
+In 2021, DeeDee Baldwin, a research librarian heading the Against All Odds archival history effort on African American legislators in Mississippi during and after the Reconstruction era, was part of a recorded talk and slide presentation with Karen Burch, one of Albright's descendants.